Widevine protected playback

 - The application has all (or can fetch) the information for the licence server and the encrypted content.

-- An encrypted stream and an Android device (not a simulator) with Widevine support is available for testing.
+- An encrypted stream and an Android device with Widevine support (not a simulator) is available for testing.

 Widevine is implemented by including the following methods to fetch the relevant data for the stream and Licence Server.
 If session management is required, see the process for Widevine SSM.